WindowsPointCloud/PointCloudSystem/README.md

 cd ../
 ```

-## Convert to .exe
+## Convert labelCloud.py to .exe
-Go to the directory if you haven't already
+Go to the `labelCloud` directory if you haven't already
 ```
+cd PointCloudSystem
+cd labelCloud
 ```

 Install pyinstaller